lifecompartmentalized/lifecompartmentalized.github.io/content/about/_index.md

 On this site, I write about my experiences as an autistic person living with polyfragmented Dissociative Identity Disorder.
-These are my personal experiences, they should not necessarily be generalized to other people living with these or similar disorders as different individuals may conceptualize their experiences differently.
+These are my personal experiences, so they should not necessarily be generalized to other people living with these or similar disorders as different individuals may conceptualize their experiences differently.
+I am not a medical or mental health professional; just someone with lived experience who is trying to understand how I operate in order to heal.